Fall Escape to Mackinac

 Thanks to the insulating effects of the Great Lakes, the color show near Mackinac often starts in late September and stretches into late October.

 Some of the most beautiful fall color is west of Mackinaw City.
-The Tunnel of Trees (left) is a popular 20-mile stretch of State-199 from Cross Village to Harbor Springs.
+The Tunnel of Trees (pictured) is a popular 20-mile stretch of State-199 from Cross Village to Harbor Springs.
 Nearby Wilderness State Park, along 26 miles of Lake Michigan shore, has a two-lane road that seems to change its mind as it twists toward the park: one mile, the road winds along shoreline dunes.
 The next mile, it turns inland through meadows of red poppies, purple asters and yellow goldenrod, making for an idyllic drive.

 Glimpse local history

-Perhaps the area's most impressive history lesson awaits in Mackinaw City, where visitors to Colonial Michilimackinac State Park (left) slip through the garrisoned entry and into the 1700s.
+Perhaps the area's most impressive history lesson awaits in Mackinaw City, where visitors to Colonial Michilimackinac State Park slip through the garrisoned entry and into the 1700s.
 French, then British, occupied these military barracks on Lake Michigan to protect the riches of the fur trade.
-In fall, visitors get front-row seats at colonial cooking demonstrations and musket firings—and, ultimately, a better sense of what it was like to live here 300 years ago.
+In fall, visitors get front-row seats at colonial cooking demonstrations and musket firings-and, ultimately, a better sense of what it was like to live here 300 years ago.

 Sample North Woods charm